3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 # The Rasterizer
 This is (an attempt at) a real-time software rasterizer.
-The graphics logic is mainly based on the renderer described in [Tiny Renderer](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started).
+The graphics logic is mainly based on the renderer described in [Tiny engine.Renderer](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started).

 This project uses no dependencies other than the Java Class library.

 ### Current status of Rasterizer :

 * ~All~ testing done with a .PPM file.
-* Renderer has functions to draw lines, triangles, and set single pixels.
+* engine.Renderer has functions to draw lines, triangles, and set single pixels.
-* Renderer has depth testing.
+* engine.Renderer has depth testing.
-* Renderer displays to window.
+* engine.Renderer displays to window.
-* Renderer has model loader.
+* engine.Renderer has model loader.
-* Renderer can load textures and interpolate texture coordinates.
+* engine.Renderer can load textures and interpolate texture coordinates.
 * Window can display rendering output in real time
-* Renderer has transformations.
+* engine.Renderer has transformations.
 * Shader can shade any number of directional light sources.
-* Renderer re-sizes object coordinates based on viewport dimensions, keeping the aspect ratio of the object intact.
+* engine.Renderer re-sizes object coordinates based on viewport dimensions, keeping the aspect ratio of the object intact.
 * [More functionality will be appended here]

 ### Development Diary :